-- 5. The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6: - 6.
+- 5. The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - 6.
 HARICA obtains evidence that the Certificate was misused; - 7.
 HARICA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - 8.
 HARICA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted.
 This could be a result of a court or arbitrator revoking a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name.
-The same applies if a natural person, whose information is included in the Subject field of the Certificate, is no longer associated with an organization included in the "Organization" field of the Certificate;

-- 9. HARICA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 10.
-HARICA is made aware of a material change in the information contained in the Certificate: - 11.
+The same applies if a natural person, whose information is included in the Subject field of the Certificate, is no longer associated with an organization included in the "Organization" field of the Certificate; - 9.
+HARICA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 10.
+HARICA is made aware of a material change in the information contained in the Certificate; - 11.
 HARICA is made aware that the Certificate was not issued in accordance with HARICA's Certificate Policy or Certification Practice Statement; - 12.
 HARICA determines or is made aware that any of the information appearing in the Certificate is inaccurate; - 13.
 HARICA's right to issue Certificates under this CP/CPS expires or is revoked or terminated, unless HARICA has made arrangements to continue maintaining the CRL/OCSP Repository; - 14.
 Revocation is required by HARICA's Certificate Policy and/or Certification Practice Statement; or - 15.
-HARICA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key (such as a Debian weak key, see http://wiki.debian.org/SSLkeys), or if there is clear evidence that the specific method used to generate the Private Key was flawed.
+HARICA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed.